SharkSnack/shiren-5/content/system/dungeon-features.md

   <img src="../images/other/buried_room.gif"/>
 </div>

-The stairs are never located inside hidden rooms.<br/>
 Lost Well can rarely feature floors where most hallways and rooms are hidden.<br/>
 People online aren't joking when they say punch walls on floors where there's no path forward.